Mk4Levi/Manthan-MK-WebApp/Readme.md

 # Manthan-MK Web App
-place for new web developers
+platform for new web developers